rspamd/rspamd/doc/lua/index.md

 ~~~

 - *metrics* - a global table of metrics definitions.
-This variable is a table that is indexed by metric name and provide ability to set up symbols' properties:
+This variable is a table that is indexed by metric name and provides the ability to set up symbols' properties:

 ~~~lua